 - Easily accessible convenience controls

 - Passive solar heating potential

-Whether you choose a skylight or sun tunnel, it’s best to a hire a professional who not only knows how to install, but has also repaired leaks on existing installations.
+Whether you choose a skylight or sun tunnel, it’s best to hire a professional who not only knows how to install but has also repaired leaks on existing installations.
 Not all roofers have this experience, and this knowledge is essential to prevent leaks and ensure that energy-efficient performance is achieved.